-Doctors Say Man Who Fell Off Ladder Was Killed by Coronavirus
+Death of Man Who Fell Off Ladder ‘Ruled as Natural, Caused by COVID-19'

-Doctors have attributed a Croatian man’s death to the Chinese coronavirus even though he died after falling off a ladder, according to the Journal of Forensic Pathology.
+Doctors have attributed a Croatian man’s death to the Wuhan coronavirus even though he died after falling off a ladder, according to the Journal of Forensic Pathology.

 The 51-year-old man died in what appeared to be a workplace incident, falling off a 10-foot ladder while working on a home this year.
 The man suffered minor external injuries, as well as a subarachnoid hemorrhage, described as “bleeding within the subarachnoid space, which is the area between the brain and the tissues that cover the brain” — an often fatal condition.
 However, the autopsy also discovered “visceral congestion,” particularly in his lungs.”